Axadiw/MFIGamepadFeeder/docs/index.md

 * Latest [Xbox 360 drivers](https://www.microsoft.com/accessories/pl-pl/d/xbox-360-controller-for-windows) first (Windows 7 Only).
 * supported MFI Gamepad (see list of supported gamepads is listed below)

-Application was tested on WIndows 10, but it should work on older systems as well.
+Application was tested on Windows 10, but it should work on older systems as well.

 ## Installation